 Although Hadoop can process large amounts of data in different structures, its users must be fairly advanced and learn several different technologies.
 As with early databases that required custom code to process data, very few “out-of-the-box” applications run seamlessly or easily with Hadoop.
 For this reason, IRI’s big data preparation (packaging, protection, and provisioning) platform, CoSort, does not require Hadoop, nor carry its ramp-up curves or maintenance costs.

 A compelling open source solution for modeling and analyzing prepared data is through a new language called R from Revolution Analytics.
 Like SAS and SPSS, R uses big data computing and statistical analysis to model and mine data.
-According to the community website inside-R, “R is the leading language and environment for statistical computing and graphics.”
+According to the community website inside-R [edit: now defunct], “R is the leading language and environment for statistical computing and graphics.”
 The R Project involves “an international ecosystem of academics, statisticians, data miners, and others committed to the advancement of statistical computing.”

 There are actually many PA tools available — some more capable, scalable, and affordable than others.
 Advanced reporting solutions from IRI are worthy of consideration because analytics can be combined in the same product, place and I/O pass with data transformation, conversion, and protection.